 One last test I would like to do, and that’s to see if I can drink sugar-free drinks without a crash (hypo).
-A crash I had been assuming with due to drinking something sweet that didn’t have any sugar.
+A crash I had been assuming was due to drinking something sweet that didn’t have any sugar.
 But now seems likely that was also due to using nicotine e-liquid.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences about your health and the health experiments you’ve done on yourself in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom left corner.